jasper-sinclair/kobra/src/nnue.md

 See: https://github.com/nodchip/Stockfish/releases/tag/stockfish-nnue-2020-08-30

+It's a fairly simple process:

+The nnue-extract tool from Deed's tools: https://outskirts.altervista.org/forum/viewtopic.php?t=2009 was used to obtain fen positions and other eval data from kobra's .pgn files & convert them to plain text format.

-The 'convert_bin' function converts .pgn(text) files to binary format.
+The 'convert_bin' function converts the plain text files to suitable binary format.

 for ex: "convert_bin output_file_name kobra_1.0.bin kobra_1.0.txt"